propfeds/lemmas-garden/design_doc.md

 - **Six plots**, with 5 locked at the beginning
   - First plot unlock comes early
 - Different plots may have **different properties**?
-  - Might be **too complicated** and **inelegant** - this is not a normal game
+  - Might be **too complicated** and **inelegant** - this is not a realistic
+  - simulation
 - Also a **river** for diverse gameplay
 - **Plot 0** is a wild forest
-  - Contains all sorts of plants that can spread into plots 1~6
+  - Spawns all sorts of plants that can spread into plots 1~6
-  - Not harvestable, but instead has challenges
+  - Cannot be viewed
+- **Challenge plots** (negative): not harvestable
   - Beating them will unlock new plant types
   - Ideas: 5x+1 Cotton Conjecture, ~~Botched~~ Bloated Linden (lol)

 ## Plants

-- Growth is **based on sequence length** times a per-plant constant?
+- Growth is **based on sequence length** times a per-plant constant

 ### 1. Early-game

+- **Easy solitary flower/capitulum**?
-- **Quick flower bush** that can grow bigger but slows down of course
+- **Idle inflorescence** that can grow bigger but slows down
-  - First free cost
-- **Root veggies** that make you guess how big they are?
+  - Calendula!
+The name means 'first day of the month'.
+  - Has a good smell that ~~attracts~~ bunnies (lol)
+    - Prevents bunnies from entering the lawn at all if placed at plot 1
+- **Fast active herb**: Basil
+  - Drawback: includes a fucking inflorescence section that is giant and noob-unfriendly
+  - Spreadable like mint but weaker???
+Infinite basil

 ### 2. Mid-game

 - **Sunflowers** & sunflower batteries!
   - This cultivar of sunflowers is dysfunctional.
 They cannot turn their heads to face the sun, even when they're young.
 Regardless, Lemma often brushes over their heads as if they were her children.
-  - Accelerate plant growth in adjacent plots
   - Its ability to head towards the sun will get weaker as it gets older, and the flowers can only stay heading east
+  - Without milestone: very high synthesis rate
+  - With milestone: accelerate plant growth in adjacent plots by distributing its energy
+    - Can technically make it immortal since it stops growing!
   - GIANT SUN FLOWERS LATE GAME
-  - Fact: plants actually grow faster at night, as they photosynthesise in daylight, and use the stored energy at night
-  - Snow buttercups can face sun too - mini snow batteries?
 - **Invasive species** that can slow nearby growth
-  - **Three cornered leek** that spreads at a certain population number
+  - **Three cornered leek** that spreads to nearby plots
     - Rewards active play
   - https://invasiveweedsolutions.co.uk/invasive-weeds/non-native/three-cornered-garlic/
   - Remixed as Hopleek (Bunny Leek) in-game with a weird fictional L-system?
+    - Only spawns on leap years, from Y8 onwards
-    - Hopleek nibbles other plants at night when player is offline?
+    - Hopleek **nibbles** other plants **when**:
+      - Player is offline at night?
-    - Or when not focusing on the plot with hopleeks?
+      - Player is not focusing on the plot with hopleeks?
+      - It evolves?
+    - Bite strength is based on colony size
     - Nibbles the string from right to left
+    - Avoids marigold/calendula
+    - Extra energy can shield a colony from rabbit bites (sunflower gud)
+    - Bites off basil flowers first!

 ### 3. Late-game